readline/btb/README.md

 A automatic pipeline to run bwa-samtools-sortSam pipeline for either single end or paired end data.

+Feature:

+- Checkpoint setted during alignment.
+If any cmd failed because of some reason, just rerun, it would skip finished part.

 ```
 ./bwa-pipe.py -h
 Usage: bwa-pipe.py [options]